abbreviatedman/spellbound/data/quotes.md

 55
 00:03:00,920 --> 00:03:02,524
-Jesus, how are you even...
+Jesus, how are you even…

 56
 00:03:02,600 --> 00:03:04,602